Skip to content

 • Reject stale timestamps.
 A 5-minute tolerance window protects against replay attacks if an attacker captures one of your webhook payloads.

 • Pause, don't delete, when debugging.
-Use PATCH /v1/webhooks/:id with {"paused": true} to silence a webhook temporarily without losing its configuration.
+Use PATCH /v1/webhooks/:id with {"paused": true} to silence a webhook temporarily without losing its configuration or any registered signatures/addresses.

 Local development